-After making your green curry paste from scratch, make sure to make my authentic Thai curry recipes.
-Try my delicious easy Thai green curry recipe and this bold and extra flavorful Thai green curry fried rice.
+After making your own Thai green curry paste from scratch, make my authentic Thai curry recipes.
+Try my delicious easy Thai green curry recipe and this bold, flavorful Thai green chicken curry fried rice.
 Both are tasty!

 - Making homemade green curry paste will give you the ultimate traditional and homemade Thai flavors that will change how you taste curries.